 One example is rearranging the timeline of a story.
 My second novel (still in early draft stages) jumps around in time.
 In my binder I have it organized as I intend it to be read.
 A chapter from the 1700s, followed by a bit from the 1900s, then a chapter set in the 1800s.
 Frankly it’s kind of a mess right now.
 I’m not even sure it’s going to work.
 But that’s how I like it (for now).
 But sometimes it is helpful to see it arranged chronologically.

-I created a collection called “Chronological Order” to experiment with.
+I created a collection called “Revised Chrono Order” to experiment with.

-To fill that collection, I click back to the binder and highlight the content I want to move to the collection.
+To fill that collection, I click back to the binder (you’ll notice it’s still there on the left, just under the collections list) and select the content I want to move to the collection.
 Then I click the little wheel icon at the bottom of the binder.

 From the pop-up window, I select which collection to move the files to: